Edward A. Frieman: Early life and career

 Frieman was born in New York in 1926.
 During World War II, he served as a deep-sea diving officer and was a participant in the atomic tests at Bikini Atoll.
 After the war, Columbia University granted him a bachelor's degree in engineering in 1946.
 He then received his master's and doctorate degrees in physics from the Polytechnic Institute of Brooklyn in 1948 and 1951 respectively.

 Frieman spent 25 years at Princeton University, becoming a professor of astrophysical science in 1961.
 It was during this period of time where he was noted to have advised Charles Kennel on his doctoral thesis.

 In 1979, he was nominated by President Jimmy Carter to be the director of Office of Science within the United States Department of Energy.
 He served in the position from 1980 to 1981.

 In 1981, he became an executive vice president of the Science Applications International Corporation, a high-tech company in La Jolla.
 In 1986, Frieman became the director of the Scripps Institution of Oceanography, a research institution at the University of California, San Diego.
 Frieman also served on the boards of the American University in Paris and the U.S.-Israel Binational Science Foundation.

 Awards and honors

 In 1962, Frieman was elected a fellow of the American Physical Society (APS) and then inducted into the National Academy of Sciences in 1981.
 He was elected a member of the American Philosophical Society in 1990.
 In 2002, Frieman was awarded the James Clerk Maxwell Prize for Plasma Physics by APS.

+Personal life

+Frieman is the father of theoretical astrophysicist Joshua A. Frieman.